ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 ![](/media/dataconnect/dc6.png)

 In the popup, you can now see the Gateway ID and the Security Token.
 You'll need to copy each of these into a file in the VM.
-To do that, click on the copy button beside the Gateway ID, highlighted in the left red box below.
+To do that, start with the Gateway ID.
+Click on the copy button beside the Gateway ID, highlighted in the left red box below.

 ![](/media/dataconnect/dc7.png)

+With the Gateway ID in the clipboard, switch over to the VM and enter the following:
+`cd /etc/ibm
+vi sgenvironment.conf`

+You now need to update the two lines highlighted in red:
+`GATEWAY_ID="<your_gateway_id>"
+SECTOKEN="<your_security_token>"`